saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 </TabItem>
 </Tabs> -->

-## Quickstart – Test a Mobile App on Sauce Labs Real Devices
+## Test a Mobile App on Sauce Labs Real Devices

 ### Step 1: Install Dependencies
 Make sure you [have Java, an IDE, and Maven installed](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) on your computer.